flowchartsman/fc/README.md

 debug true
 ```
 ## JSON files
-`NewJsonSource(filename string)` is also provided to decode JSON files, which
+`WithJSONFile(filename string)` is also provided to decode JSON files, which
 should be a single JSON object, with keys corresponding to the flag names:

 ```json